 - If the quantity is more than 25 pounds, it is a First-Degree Offense.

 Heroin and Cocaine have unfortunately become a problem in many areas in Atlantic City, and indeed, the Country.
 New Jersey drug laws impose strict and harsh punishments in an attempt to deter people from using these dangerous substances.
 For Heroin or Cocaine, an individual can be charged with a first, second, or third-degree indictable offense.

 - If the quantity involved is less than ½ an ounce, it is a Third-Degree Crime.

 - If the quantity is more than ½ an ounce but less than five ounces, it is a Second-Degree Crime.

 - If the quantity is more than five ounces, it is a First-Degree Crime.

-While the New Jersey legislature has passed bills for Medical Marijuana, they have not decriminalized regular drug use.
-It is illegal in New Jersey to possess CDS for personal use without a valid medical prescription.
-The penalities in New Jersey are generally severe and steep in an attempt to deter the use and sale of CDS.
+While the state’s legislature has passed bills for Medical Marijuana, they have not decriminalized regular drug use.
+It is illegal in Atlantic City to possess CDS for personal use without a valid medical prescription.
+The penalities in Atlantic City are generally severe and steep in an attempt to deter the use and sale of CDS.
 Penalties vary according to the type and amount of CDS involved in the violation, as described below: